awarematics/UrbanSQL/README.md

 # UrbanSQL
 UrbanSQL is an open source database extension based on PostgreSQL and PostGIS for managing spatio-temporal data
+***
+# Installation
-### Requirements
+## Requirements
  1. CentOS 7
  2. PostgreSQL 11
  3. JDK 1.8